pingcap/docs/tools/dm/shard-merge.md

 In this example, `DM-worker-1` replicates the data from MySQL instance 1 and `DM-worker-2` replicates the data from MySQL instance 2. `DM-master` coordinates the DDL replication among multiple DM-workers.
 Starting from `DM-worker-1` receiving the DDL statements, the DDL replication process is simplified as follows:

 1. `DM-worker-1` receives the DDL statement from MySQL instance 1 at `t1`, pauses the data replication of the corresponding DDL and DML statements, and sends the DDL information to `DM-master`.
-2. `DM-master` decides whether to coordinate the replication of this DDL statement based on the received DDL information, creates a lock for this DDL statement, sends the DDL lock information back to `DM-worker-1` and marks `DM-worker-1` as the owner of this lock at the same time.
+2. `DM-master` decides that the replication of this DDL statement needs to be coordinated based on the received DDL information, creates a lock for this DDL statement, sends the DDL lock information back to `DM-worker-1` and marks `DM-worker-1` as the owner of this lock at the same time.
 3. `DM-worker-2` continues replicating the DML statement until it receives the DDL statement from MySQL instance 2 at `t3`, pauses the data replication of this DDL statement, and sends the DDL information to `DM-master`.
 4. `DM-master` decides whether the lock of this DDL statement already exists based on the received DDL information, and sends the lock information directly to `DM-worker-2`.
 5. Based on the configuration information when the task is started, the sharded table information in the upstream MySQL instances, and the deployment topology information, `DM-master` decides whether it has received this DDL statement of all upstream sharded tables to be merged, and requests the owner of the DDL lock (`DM-worker-1`) to replicate this DDL statement to the downstream.